JaredP17/gt-hw5-work-day-scheduler/README.md

 1. Clone the repo or open deployable site.
    - Open index.html in default browser (if cloned).
-2. Take the quiz.
-Log your score.
+2. Enter to-does into the time slots.
+Click save button to save to-do.

 ## Preview

-The following GIF demonstrates the application functionality: *comming soone*
+The following GIF demonstrates the application functionality: *comming soon*
 <!-- ![Standalone](./Assets/weather_dashboard.gif) -->

 ## Credits